kdflint/alliance-ship/docs/production.md

 These are for reference only.

-1. After code complete, pull from alliance-community to alliance-ship
+1. After code complete, pull from `NorthBridge/alliance-community` to `kdflint/alliance-ship`

 2. On local machine, execute